 I’ve been thinking about free speech a lot since this administration took office, as many of us have.
 All the shit we’ve had to listen to and read and see, has made me and others think about who gets to talk and what should or shouldn’t be said in public.

 You get to a point, if you haven’t already, when you have to question the very value of free speech.
 Is it worth it to have racists marching around with torches and saying stupid, threatening shit?
-Is it worth it to have posters pasted up in colleges bemoaning the oppression of white men.
+Is it worth it to have posters pasted up in colleges bemoaning the oppression of white men?
 “You’re not alone, white dudes!”
 I’ve always just assumed that free speech was a good thing.
-But I’ve started to myself ask why.
+But I’ve started to ask myself why.